keymask/keymask-js/README.md

 are required.

-Providing a randomized `seed` is highly recommended, as this makes the mappings between inputs and outputs highly unpredictable, especially when the `seed` is kept secret.
+Providing a randomized `seed` is highly recommended, as this makes the mappings between inputs and outputs highly unpredictable when the `seed` is kept secret.
 The `seed` should generally not change for the lifetime of your application (doing so would make it impossible to unmask previously masked values).

 **Example (Seeded)**